-Generally, since arbitrary macroscopic slow variation in system $\mathscr{H}$ can be interpreted as such a time-averaged behavior of some complex dynamical variation during $\mathit{\Delta} t$, \emph{$\mathit{\Delta} t$ is the maximum time interval during which we can approximate any macroscopic thermodynamic variable varies linearly for time}.
+Generally, since arbitrary macroscopic slow variation in system $\mathscr{H}$ can be interpreted as such a time-averaged behavior of some complex dynamical variation during $\mathit{\Delta} t$, \emph{$\mathit{\Delta} t$ is the maximum time interval during which we can approximate that any macroscopic thermodynamic variable varies linearly for time}.

-On the other hand, based on the dynamic complexity of system $\mathscr{H}$, for the experimentally discriminable minimum time collapse $\frac{\mathit{\Delta} t}{2}$, we have the following presupposition: since we assume that, including the case where the system is completely isolated from the external variation as $\pi_i = \mspace{-1mu}\text{const}$, there are always some fast chaotic and ergodic motions such that their trajectory vary non-linearly during $\frac{\mathit{\Delta} t}{2}$, we have
+On the other hand, based on the dynamic complexity of system $\mathscr{H}$, for the experimentally discriminable minimum time elapse $\frac{\mathit{\Delta} t}{2}$, we have the following presupposition: since we assume that, including the case where the system is completely isolated from the external variation as $\pi_i = \mspace{-1mu}\text{const}$, there are always some fast chaotic and ergodic motions such that their trajectory varies non-linearly during $\frac{\mathit{\Delta} t}{2}$, we have the condition

 where $L(x, \tau) \equiv L(x,a(\tau),\tau)$ and $\hat{T}$ denotes the time-ordering operator which interchanges the operators to follow in chronological order from right to left; if the system is completely isolated, it is written as $e^{-i L(x,a) \frac{\mathit{\Delta} t}{2}} \not \approx 1 -i L(x,a) \frac{\mathit{\Delta} t}{2}$.